-- Manually Adding Tasks to Tickets
+- Learn how to manually add Tasks to Tickets

-- Automatically Adding Tasks to Tickets
+- Learn how to automatically add Tasks to Tickets

-- Task Forms
+- Read about Task Forms

 Next, select Task from the Category Field drop-down, select the Process Type for which you would like the Task to be associated with, then click Add .

 Clicking Add brings up the Task Details screen.